ruoyanwangdr/ruoyanwangdr.github.io/_posts/2020-09-28-Jupiter's auroral ionosphere and thermosphere-year1.md

 ### October 29, 2020
 Discussed papers to read during group meeting.
 Confirmed data directory.
 First session of Developing your teaching practice 2020-21 SEM1.

+### October 30, 2020
+Studied for Preparing to Teach in HE.